Sebastian-Torres-Matrix/ms4-ecommerce/README.md

 ### Existing Features
 __Users can:__
-* sign up toElectronicDemands , with a unique username and password
+* sign up to ElectronicDemands, with a unique username and password
 * log in to the website, with their unique username and password
 * log out from the website
-* add product to their shopping bag
+* add product to the shopping bag
-* edit and update existing shopping bag
+* adjust, edit, remove and update existing shopping bag
-* delete existing products from their shopping bag
 * search for specific products in the products gallery
-* sort products by order of price, category, a-z
+* sort products by order of price, name, category, a-z
 * buy products with secure card payments
+* have all historic personal order details in profile page
+* contact support through contact form and get email confirmation
+* get overall information about products through the company blog
 * follow Electronic Demands through social media

 ### Features Left to Implement
 * Pagination when there are many products accumulated in the product gallery
+* Add 404 page, for better UX
+* Delete account, users should be able to delete their account if the wish to do so

 ### Data Models